rjones-lf/iroha/docs/source/api/queries.rst

 Purpose
 -------

-In order to know precision for given asset, and other information related to it (in the future - at the moment the option is not implemented), such as a description of the asset, etc. user can send `GetAssetInfo` query.
+In order to get information on the given asset (as for now - its precision), user can send `GetAssetInfo` query.

 Request Schema
 --------------